graniecqu/COIT20246-T22026-GrahamRanie/week06.md

 f) This learnt that I was using Google Chrome to open the webpage and that I was using Windows.

+g) The version of HTTP used is 1.1.
+The transport protocol being used is TCP.

+h) The TCP began at packet 11 and the data transfer began at packet 17.
+The time it took was 0.001086 seconds.

+i) There was an acknowledgement at packet 12 and 15.
+The acknowledgement is sent when the destination receives and processes the request.

 ## Task 5.
 View Your Cookies